Monorail Promotion

 The purpose of this site is to promote construction of a monorail system in the Seattle area.

-We are not the Seattle Center Monorail, which has the domain name seattlemonorail.com.
+We are not the Seattle Center Monorail, which has the domain name seattlemonorail.com, that’s .com, NOT .org!.

-If you were trying to reach the Seattle Center Monorail, cleck here.
-The Seattle Center Monorail is the one built during the 1962 Seattle World’s Fair and operates for about one mile from Westlake Center to the Seattle Center.
+If you were trying to reach the Seattle Center Monorail, click here.
+The Seattle Center Monorail is the one built during the 1962 Seattle World’s Fair and still operates for about one mile from Westlake Center to the Seattle Center.

-About the Seattle Center Monorail Seattle Center Monorail web site Advantages of monorail My opinions about Seattle area monorail Seattle Monorail Project My opinions about Seattle area monorail A Proposed Regional Monorail System Arguments against monorail and my responses My ideas for monorail system design My ideas for routes (PRT) Personal Rapid Transit Vocabulary Frequently asked questions Links to other monorail sites Contact me
+About the Seattle Center Monorail Seattle Center Monorail web site Proposed Eastside Corridor monorail Advantages of monorail My opinions about Seattle area Monorail Obstacles to monorail promotion Former Seattle Monorail Project Arguments against monorail and my responses Maglev Trains My ideas for monorail system design (PRT) Personal Rapid Transit Vocabulary Frequently asked questions Links to other monorail sites Contact me

 Other Sites of Mine

 In a city-wide election on 6 November 2002 the citizens of Seattle approved a new 14-mile long monorail to be built in Seattle.
 This line was named the Green Line, and would have been the first of several lines in a city-wide system of monorails.
-However, in the Summer of 2005 there were financing problems and in an election on 8 November 2005, the people voted to cancel the monorail project.
+However, in the Summer of 2005 there were financing problems coupled with politics, and in an election on 8 November 2005, the majority of Seattle voters voted to cancel the monorail project.

 The Current Situation